-Our Link Workers have been providing support throughout the coronavirus pandemic and are currently working with clients to find out what suits them best and will also ensure everyone's safety.
+Our Link Workers have been providing support throughout the coronavirus pandemic and are continuing to work with clients to find out what suits them best and will also ensure everyone's safety.

 Social prescribing empowers people to take control of their health and wellbeing through referral to non-medical ‘link workers’ who give time and focus on "what matters to me".
 The service takes a holistic approach, connecting people to community groups and statutory services for practical and emotional support.
 Link workers support existing groups to be accessible and sustainable and work collaboratively with all local partners.